What you need to know

 - Problem-solving skills.
 Physician assistants need to evaluate patients’ symptoms and administer the appropriate treatments.
 They must be diligent when investigating complicated medical issues so they can determine the best course of treatment for each patient.

-Employment of physician assistants is projected to grow 31 percent from 2020 to 2030, much faster than the average for all occupations.
+Overall employment of physician assistants is projected to grow 28 percent from 2021 to 2031 according to the U.S. Bureau of Labor Statistics.
+This is much faster than the average growth rate for all occupations.

 Demand for healthcare services will increase because of the growing and aging population.